ByeonB/ByeonB/README.md

 - 👋 Hi, I’m @ByeonB
 - 👀 I’m interested in Games and would love to have a chance to be a part of the game industry
 - 🌱 I’m currently learning Front-end and will be learning Back-end soon
-- 💞️ I would love it if someone can teach me how to be a game developer ^v^
-- 📫 How to reach me: thienhoang.buile@gmail.com
+- 📫 How to reach me: I don't want people to find me
 - ⚡ Fun fact: You'll know 👀

 <!---